 - 1. Where then does God expect a woman to have the greatest impact and influence over others? - 2.
-It is in the home "But women will be preserved through the bearing of children ..." - a) "preserved" $[\sigma\dot{\psi}\zeta\omega]$ refers not to the ability to survive the birth process, nor to the soteriological salvation from sin, but delivered from the inability to speak or teach others. - b) Her principal sphere of influence and where she can have the greatest exercise of authority over others is within the home and her children. - 3.
+It is in the home "But women will be preserved through the bearing of children ..." - a) "preserved" [σώζω] refers not to the ability to survive the birth process, nor to the soteriological salvation from sin, but being "delivered" from her inability to speak or teach others. - b) Her principal sphere of influence and where she can have the greatest exercise of authority in instructing others is within the home and her children. - 3.
 It should be noted that the verb "preserved" is singular indicating that the antecedent refers to the woman who is not "allowed to teach or exercise authority" in v.
 12. - 4.
-It must be stated that it is not God's will for all women to either be married or to have children if married such specially called and gifted women are free to invest in the lives of other women who are mothers and help mentor and disciple children within the context of the church. - 5.
-Women who invest themselves in the discipleship of children and point them to the glories of Christ Jesus gain for themselves honor and glory within the Body of Christ.
+It must be stated that it is not God's will for all women to either be married or to have children if married - such specially called and gifted women are free to invest in the lives of other women who are mothers and help mentor and disciple children within the context of the church.

-&lt;sup>3 Ibid, 758.
+3 Ibid, 758.